UniVoucher/UniVoucher-MCP/README.md

 - "Show me the technical documentation on how UniVoucher works"
 - "Get the API reference and security documentation"
 - "How many cards are in the UniVoucher protocol?"
+- "Create a new gift card on Ethereum with 0.1 ETH"
+- "Create a gift card on Polygon with 100 USDC"
+- "Create 5 gift cards on Base with 50 USDC each"

 ## Links